AnymouseProphet/anymouse/FONTS.md

-I do not know how well the excellent MathTime Pro 2 fonts work in combination with the TeX Gyre fonts, but TeX Gyre developers have been busy developing their own math fonts that are getting to be quite good and certainly are sufficient for the vast majority of math needs.
+I do not know how well the excellent MathTime Pro 2 fonts work in combination with the TeX Gyre fonts, but TeX Gyre developers have been busy developing their own maths fonts that are getting to be quite good and certainly are sufficient for the vast majority of maths needs.

 The MathTime Pro 2 fonts may work just fine with TeX Gyre, but if not, I suspect that PCTeX will adjust them so they do.
 In my basic testing, MathTime Pro 2